 - Sliced scallion, chopped cilantro leaves, grated Monterey Jack or cheddar cheese, and sour cream, for garnish

-- 1. Put the oil in a large pot over medium-high heat.
-When hot, add the onion, bell peppers, and garlic.
-Cook, stirring occasionally, until the onion is soft, about 5 minutes.
+- 1. Warm the oil in a large pot over medium-high heat.
+Add the onion, bell peppers, and garlic and cook, stirring occasionally, until the onion softens, about 5 minutes.

 - 2. Stir in the tomato paste and cook, still stirring constantly, until it’s evenly distributed and begins to color, which ought to take just a minute or two.
 Add the chiles, tomato, stock, chile powder, and a good sprinkling of salt and pepper.
 Bring to a boil and then turn the heat down so the mixture bubbles gently.
 Cook just like this, stirring occasionally, until slightly thickened, about 30 minutes.

 Vegetarian Chili Variations